balderdashy/sails-docs/reference/sails.config/miscellaneous.md

 By default, Sails sets its environment using the `NODE_ENV` environment variable.
 If `NODE_ENV` is not set, Sails will run in the &lsquo;development&rsquo; environment.

+### `sails.config.hookTimeout`

+Set a global timeout for Sails hooks, in milliseconds.
+Sails will give up trying to lift if any hook takes longer than this to load.
+Defaults to `20000`.